 Multimedia producers work individually and with other departments to produce comprehensive multimedia pieces such as video, audio and interactive content to tell a story from a multitude of perspectives.

 Videos are published on The Daily Californian’s YouTube channel, social media platforms and website.
 Digital reporting techniques are changing rapidly, providing new skills and opportunities for journalists and reporters.
 We hope to be at the forefront of this growth and development.
-Some knowledge of digital publication techniques, video shooting and editing is required for this position.
+Some knowledge of digital publication techniques, video shooting and editing is a plus but not required.

 - Resume (PDF, about one page in length)